Ramification theory for varieties over a local field: Complements on localized intersection products

-Let $S$ be a scheme.
-Recall that a scheme $X$ of finite type over $S$ is called locally a hypersurface of relative virtual dimension $n-1$ if, locally on $X$, it is a Cartier divisor of a smooth scheme of relative dimension $n$ over $S$.
-For such $X$, if $i\colon X\to P$ is a regular immersion to a smooth scheme over $S$, the cotangent complex $L_{X/S}$ is canonically quasi-isomorphic to the complex $[N_{X/P}\to i^*\Omega^1_{P/S}]$ inducing a canonical isomorphism ${\cal H}_0(L_{X/S}) \to \Omega^1_{X/S}$.
-We recall the definition of the localized intersection product \cite[Definition 3.2.2]{KSI}.
+\begin{df} Let $S$ be a scheme.
+A scheme $X$ of finite presentation over $S$ is called locally a hypersurface of relative virtual dimension $n-1$ if, locally on $X$, it is a Cartier divisor of a smooth scheme of relative dimension $n$ over $S$. \end{df}